jaredpj/pipeline_scheduler/README.md

 # pipeline_scheduler
 Streamlit app to automate pipeline job schedules.
+At present, this is a work in progress (WIP).

 ## Purpose
 This is less of an application/report and more of an app that leverages the autorefresh functionality of Streamlit to create an easily modifiable data pipeline job scheduler.